namnh198/SecondBrain/hyva-magento.md

 bin/magento config:set customer/catpcha/enable 0
 ```

+> [!bug] Hyva theme does not support buit-in minification and bundling

+Because Hyva theme has another command to minfy `CSS` and `JS`

 > [!bug]+ Troubleshooting some problems
 > - Hyva theme does not support old Magento Catpcha.
 > - Hyva theme does not support buit-in minification and bundling